JosephEoff/josepheoff.github.io/_posts/2023-06-08-pfaff30-31-5-stripping.md

 You are safe to use a sewing machine with lead paint as long as the paint is solid.
 It can't leach out and get you, and you can't absorb it through your skin.

 If the paint is flaking off or crumbling then you should stop using the machine.
 There's a (remote) possibility of swallowing a flake or crumb or of inhaling the dust.
-I've never found safe lower limit for lead (no national health organisation wants to say "this amount of lead won't hurt you") so any lead is unsafe - though the fact that millions of people around the world grew up with lead paint all around them argues that your body can deal with at least some lead.
+I've never found a safe lower limit for lead (no national health organisation wants to say "this amount of lead won't hurt you") so any lead is unsafe - though the fact that millions of people around the world grew up with lead paint all around them argues that your body can deal with at least some lead.

 In any case, there are simple lead test swabs available that can tell you if the paint on your sewing machine contains lead.
 You can buy them on Amazon and potentially in other places.
 Our local paint store and the hardware stores didn't have any, though.